cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

 correctly formatted with the title and table listing of the articles.

-If you happened to have clicked on one of the links we created in this view (that link a article's title to a URL /articles/view/some\_id), you were probably informed by CakePHP that the action hasn't yet been defined.
+If you happened to have clicked on one of the links we created in this view (that link an article's title to a URL /articles/view/some\_id), you were probably informed by CakePHP that the action hasn't yet been defined.
 If you were not so informed, either something has gone wrong, or you actually did define it already, in which case